When someone says that electrolytes influence hormonal health, what do they really mean?

 If you search the internet, you won’t find any popular articles on electrolytes and hormones—so the widespread confusion isn’t surprising.
 Sure, there’s scientific research.
 But there’s nothing summing it all up.

 That’s why I wrote this article.
 To blaze a new trail, tune up your BS detector, and share some potentially useful knowledge on hormones and electrolytes.
 Let’s start with sodium, because this electrolyte will be our star today.

 The US government recommends consuming under 2.3 grams of sodium per day, ostensibly to lower the risk of heart disease.
 In other words, they recommend a low sodium diet.

 Here’s the thing though.
 There’s NO EVIDENCE that low sodium diets improve heart health outcomes.
 Actually there’s evidence to the contrary.

-Read my article on sodium for more on this.
+Read Robb's article on sodium for more on this.
 Today, I want to talk about how sodium restriction puts certain hormones on overdrive—and how these changes could be detrimental to health.

 At the most basic level, when you restrict salt, your body is like: “Ah crap, I need to hold onto what little sodium I have!”.
 It’s a smart mechanism to save sodium, but it has consequences.
 Let’s talk physiology now.

 Sodium-retention is governed by a system of hormones called the renin-angiotensin-aldosterone system.
 I’ll talk more about this system later but, for now, understand that when sodium levels drop, this trio of hormones tells the kidneys to stop peeing out sodium.
 These hormones also serve to increase blood pressure.

 This likely explains data from the Framingham Heart Study which found that folks on low-sodium diets had HIGHER blood pressure than folks eating more reasonable levels of salt.
 I suspect renin, angiotensin, and aldosterone had a lot to do with this.